NotTooReact89/symfony-numbers-exercise/README.md

 Create a simple PHP web application made of an input field and three buttons implementing the following behaviour:
-• The input field should only accept positive integers.
+- The input field should only accept positive integers.
-• When button 1 is clicked, return the sum of the odd-indexed digits of the input field.
+- When button 1 is clicked, return the sum of the odd-indexed digits of the input field.
 E.g. Submitting input ‘123456’ would return ‘9’ (= 1 + 3 + 5)
-• When button 2 is clicked, return the sum of the even-indexed digits of the input field.
+- When button 2 is clicked, return the sum of the even-indexed digits of the input field.
 E.g. Submitting input ‘123456’ would return ‘12’ (= 2 + 4 + 6)
-• When button 3 is clicked, sum up all integers up to this number.
+- When button 3 is clicked, sum up all integers up to this number.
 E.g. Submitting input ‘5’ would return ‘15’ (= 1 + 2 + 3 + 4 + 5)
-• All calculations must take place in the backend
+- All calculations must take place in the backend

 ## Getting Started

 You will need composer to install dependencies.
-Here you can find tutorials on how to install composer in windows.
+[Here](https://getcomposer.org/doc/00-intro.md) you can find tutorials on how to install composer in windows.
 In mac you can run brew install composer.

 ### Prerequisites

 ```
 Composer
 ```

 ### Installing